romeorizzi/download_upload/student_download/shuttle/template_testo_esame_dummy/README_test.md

-We are testing the system for uploading the exams for the students and sending them the mails.
+We are testing the system through which the assignments for the exams are delivered to the students.
+In fact, different students can be assigned different exercises.
+We build a compressed file containing all the exercises for one student (or group of students) and make it available at a private secret URL which we deliver to the student by mail.
+We have developed a system for preparing the exercises, collecting them into a compressed file, and uploading them for the exams.
+This file is part of a dummy assignment meant only to test the system.

+This file is:
+   contained in the directory template_testo_esame_dummy together with the subdirectory subfolder_test

-If you got these then the shuttle is already beyond the hidden face of the moon.
+If you got these files and directories then the shuttle is already beyond the hidden face of the moon.
 That's one small step for 'a' man, one giant leap for mankind.